skoba/openehr-ruby/README.md

 =Main codebase authors
 * Shinji Kobayashi and Akimichi Tatsukawa of http://openehr.jp
 * ADL parser test cases are derived from Java and Eiffel reference implementation project of the openEHR.

-=Contributors
+=Contributors:
 Thanks for pull requests on GitHub.

 * Michael Deryugin